Looking after yourself in winter

 7. Look after your mental wellbeing

-Winter health tips extend to mental health too.
+Temperatures are low and daylight hours are limited in the winter months, so it’s no surprise that low mood is one of the perennial health issues in winter.
 When our mood is low, we are more prone to depression, which can have serious impacts on our physical health too.
 Seasonal Affected Disorder (SAD) is a type of depression that comes about during the change of seasons, usually going into winter.
 It can affect your mood, sleep, appetite and energy levels.
-Whilst SAD only affects about 2% of the population, a milder 'winter blues' form of it affects many more of us.
+Whilst SAD only affects about 2% of the population a milder 'winter blues' form of it affects many more of us.

 Symptoms to be concerned about include persistent low mood, loss of pleasure or interest in normal daily activities, irritability, despair, worthlessness feelings, low self-esteem and feeling tearful.
 Speak to your GP if this describes how you are feeling.
 On a positive note, there are many things you can do to stay healthy in winter by looking after your wellbeing